 Any time you flush a toilet or wash something down a drain, that wastewater will end up in the sewer line.
-This is an underground, horizontal pipe that connects your home to the municipal sewer system.
+This underground, horizontal pipe connects your home to the municipal sewer system.

 When any of these scenarios happen, the sewer line pipe will either need to be repaired or replaced.
-No matter the reason, a sewer line issue needs to be dealt with right away.
-Otherwise, you could have raw sewage seeping into your property or backing up into the home.
+No matter the reason, a sewer line issue must be dealt with immediately.
+Otherwise, raw sewage could be seeping into your property or backing up into the home.

 There’s no simple or one-size-fits-all answer to determine if work on your sewer line will be covered by insurance.
-To get a better idea for your situation, here are four areas to investigate.
+To better understand your situation, here are four areas to investigate:

 - Insurance provider.
 Every company has different coverage exceptions for things like normal wear and tear, earthquakes, floods, and acts of God.

 - Extra coverage.
 Look at your policy documents to see if you signed up for optional coverage that may apply.
 For example, some homeowners do add flood or earthquake insurance if their home is at a higher risk for those episodes.

 - Cause of the pipe damage.
 The reason why the sewer line is damaged can determine whether the work will be covered or not.
 For example, if the pipe was 40 years old and leaked from normal wear and tear, it will probably not be covered by insurance.
 But if the damage was caused by something out of your control, like vandalism, faulty work, or a specific event that you have coverage for, then your odds are much better.

 - Your deductible limit.
 Sewer line repairs and replacements are major jobs.
 But depending on your policy’s deductible, you may not meet the out-of-pocket expenses limit before the coverage kicks in.